Vladimir-csp/uwsm/README.md

 - `systemctl --user stop wayland-wm@*.service` (effectively the same as previous one)

+Do not use compositor's native exit mechanism or kill its process directly, this will yank compositor from under all the clients and interfere with ordered unit deactivation sequence.

 ## Longer story, tour under the hood

 Some extended examples and partial recreation of some behaviors via excessive